ifsheldon/ideas_reifying/WASIP2_TUTORIAL_FIXES.md

 ## 5. KV guest connection lifetime

-- [ ] Replace the per-call `Connection::new()` with the repository's `LazyLock<Connection>` implementation.
+- [x] In English, replace the per-call `Connection::new()` with the repository's `LazyLock<Connection>` implementation.
-- [ ] Explain briefly that the connection is retained between calls to the same component instance.
+- [x] In English, explain briefly that the connection is retained between calls to the same component instance.
+- [x] Apply the reviewed change to Chinese.

 Locations: EN 745–764; ZH 740–759.
 Reference: `wasi_mindmap/guest-kv-store-rs/src/lib.rs`.
 Reason: the shown host gives each new connection an empty `HashMap`, so the old guest discards its state after every call and always returns `None`.
 Validation: replace the same key twice on one instance; the second call must return the first value.
+English validation on 2026-09-22 passed with a freshly built guest extracted from the article and the repository's locked dependencies offline: the first call returned `None`, the second returned `Some("world")`, and a new component instance started empty.
+The scratch host reused the article's host and utilities, adding `mod utils;` and the repeat-call assertions; `zola build` also passed.

 ## 6. Small corrections and metadata